Last updated on January 2nd, 2020 at 01:21 pm

 - 5 Best Area to Stay in Shanghai

 The bigger but further airport, the fastest way to get from the airport to the city is via Maglev trains.
 It operates between Longyang Road Station and the airport and departs every 15-20 minutes.

 Alternatively, you can also take the metro directly from the airport into the city.
-But the queue to get in (since all metro stations require security bag checks) and it’d be harder to get a seat.
+But the queue to get in is long (since all metro stations require security bag checks) and it’d be harder to get a seat.

 Also, if you are a group and or have big luggage, it might be better to arrange private transfer since the total time can take up to an hour and a half to reach the city center

 Much closer to the city, Hongqiao can be reached via the metro line 10.
 There are different stops for the two terminals, so be sure you know which one to go to beforehand.
 It’s a 5 minutes’ walk from the metro station to the airport, which is a lot smaller than Pudong so easy to get around.